 At Home with Michalis and Nikos

-While in Greece in summer 2017, Brent and I took a cooking class with Michalis S., our Airbnb host for two nights in Athens, and were so thrilled with the experience, I have to share Michalis’ creativity here.
-He’s a chef trained in classical Greek cuisine, and he’s one of the nicest people we’ve ever met.
+While in Greece in summer 2017, Brent and I took a cooking class with Nikos and Michalis S., our Airbnb host for two nights in Athens, and we were so thrilled with the experience, I have to share Michalis’ creativity here.
+He’s a chef trained in classical Greek cuisine, and he’s one of the nicest people, along with Nikos, that we’ve ever met.
 Ever!

 With an overhead announcement that we’re arriving in Athens, Brent and I grab our luggage, walk the length of the ferry and step onto a frozen escalator.
 With the belly of the ferry packed with travelers, we stop on the bottom rung and wait for the giant ramp to lower and the crowd to disembark.

 “Michalis said he’ll have a sign with my name on it,” I tell Brent, grinning.
 I can’t wait to meet Michalis.
 Communicating with him via the Airbnb app has been a joy, and we’re grateful he also offered to pick us up at the port (and take us to the airport for a flight to Kefalonia island the next day).